Email: Click here to Email

 *Sloan Mandel Law Professional Corporation

 Sloan Mandel was admitted to the Law Society of Upper Canada in 1996 and is certified by the LSUC as a specialist in Civil Litigation.
 Sloan is a partner at the law firm Thomson, Rogers.
 He attended Cornell University, graduated from Osgoode Hall Law School in 1994 and was called to the Ontario Bar in 1996.
 His practice focuses exclusively on personal injury and medical malpractice litigation on behalf of plaintiffs.
 Sloan’s peers have identified Sloan as a “leading practitioner” in the area of Personal Injury Litigation and he is listed in The Best Lawyers in Canada publication.
-In The Canadian Legal Lexpert® Directory, Sloan has been identified by his peers as “consistently and repeatedly recommended” in the areas of medical negligence and personal injury.
+In The Canadian Legal Lexpert® Directory, Sloan has been identified by his peers as “consistently, repeatedly & most frequently recommended” in the areas of medical negligence and personal injury.

 Sloan has been published extensively in both medical and legal texts and journals.
 He is a past member of the Ontario Bar Association Health Law Executive and regularly lectures doctors, lawyers and health care professionals at a variety of educational seminars.